A Festival of Bones

 Dance

-Dance Coordinator: Magistra Sonya Flicker (Patches) (patches023@verizon.net)
+Dance Coordinator: Magistra Sonya Flicker (Patches) (she/her/hers) (patches023@verizon.net)

 Rapier Combat

-Random Draw Double Elimination Rapier Tournament
+1:30 PM: Random Draw Double Elimination Tournament – “Good Til the Last Thrust”

 Rapier Marshal in Charge: Master Caitilin inghean Fheichin (solarandraste@yahoo.com)